BoldingBruggeman/oceanicu-tmm-workshop/README.md

 A number of different TMM configurations have been made available by Samar Khatiwala [here](http://kelvin.earth.ox.ac.uk/spk/Research/TMM/TransportMatrixConfigs/).
 For this workshop we suggest to use the MITgcm_2.8deg configuration.
 Download and un-tar the configuration and record the folder as it will be used later.

-If the above has succeeded, you are ready for the workshop.
-Instructions below are for reference during and after the workshop only.

 ## Install FABM configurations and TMM run-scripts